 There was a time in my life when I was laying in a hospital bed as a new quadruple amputee wondering if I’ll ever walk again.
 Two months later, I was consulting with my prosthetist Tony, who would be making my legs so that I could indeed walk again.

 I’m not sure of the exact timeline, but I’m thinking 3 months later, the legs were on, I was taking those baby steps to walk and gaining back my independence.
 Just imagine that feeling of being confined to a wheelchair.
 However, freedom comes with prosthetic legs.

 One of the great benefits of perseverance is pushing through your obstacles to reach your goals.
 I’m sure you realize that there was a whole LOT of work and physical therapy to get me from the hospital bed to complete independence.
 But holy smokes!
 Praise the Lord for that answered prayer and for giving me the strength and faith to push the limits of my comfort zone.

-When you’re faced with obstacles in your life, think about this.
-What are your choices?
+When you’re faced with obstacles in your life, think about what your choices are.
 You could push through and do the work to overcome your challenges.
-Or you could give up and turn into your comfort zone, lose faith and motivation and have a big ole pity party.
+Or you could give up and turn into your comfort zone, lose faith and motivation, and have a big ole pity party.
 For me, that is never an option.

 So truly, the goal is the reason behind the question, why is perseverance important?
 So, what goal do you want to accomplish?
 What obstacle are you facing?
 What fear is holding you back?
 Because once you figure out the goal, you need a strategy to make it all happen.